 Hello and welcome to Twin Cities Music Highlights!
-This is my effort to gather information about live music in Minneapolis and St. Paul from the beginning of the jazz age to 1974, with an emphasis on connections to St. Louis Park, my home town.
+This is my effort to gather information about live popular music in Minneapolis and St. Paul from the beginning of time to 1974, with an emphasis on connections to St. Louis Park, my home town.
 I invite all additions, corrections, and especially personal stories, so feel free to contact me!

-This site has recently been converted to WordPress, and unfortunately a lot was lost in translation.
-I think I have fixed most of the links, but I lost a LOT of photos.
-Please bear with me as I work to gradually restore them.
 Most of the photos on this site have been taken from the Internet and I have made every effort to give the source.
 If I have swiped your photo without permission or attribution, please let me know.
+I have lots more to add, so stay tuned!

 Most are not posted yet, but how can I thank Mike Barich, the official photographer of ’60s Twin Cities Rock ‘n’ Roll, for allowing me to scan some of his thousands of negatives?!
 My focus is on national acts and venues; the guys at minniepaulmusic.com will be looking at Mike’s photos of local musicians.
 This is incredibly generous of Mike!
 These photos will be posted at 72 dpi; if you see one you like and want at a higher resolution, I’ll get you in touch with Mike.